My Quiet Kitchen

 • Preheat a large saute pan over medium heat.
 Add the onion and mushrooms.
 Stirring occasionally, cook until dry and softened, about 10 minutes.

 • Add the garlic and thyme to the pan, stir, and cook for about 30 seconds.
-Evenly sprinkle flour into the pan, stir and cook for about 1 minute or until lightly browned.
+Sprinkle the flour into the pan, stir and cook for about 1 minute or until lightly browned.

-• Add the milk and broth, and stir to dissolve the flour.
+• Add the broth and milk, and whisk to dissolve the flour.
 Return to a low simmer, and cook for about 5 minutes or until thickened.
 Add pepper to taste.

 • Stir in the tamari, and reduce heat.
 Taste and adjust seasoning as desired.
-Serve immediately, or allow gravy to cool, then refrigerate until ready to re-heat and use.
+Serve immediately, or allow gravy to cool, then refrigerate until ready to re-heat and serve.

 Notes